Nasrul-Rafi/LittleNest/README.md

 littlenest
 ```

-Update the database settings in the `.env` file according to your local MySQL configuration.
+Update the database configuration in `.env`.

 Then run: